BaffledWhiskey/BaffledWhiskey.github.io/_AnyoneCanCode/anyoneCanCodeSetupAndVariables.md

 Variables are inherantly designed to be manipulated and changed, they dont have the name VARiables for no reason.
 As such you should only use variables if you intend on reusing data or if you want to collect data from a function or other such data producer (functions will be covered in a later blog post don't worry).
 An example of such a use case would be adding a list of values together, maybe you don't have all the numbers at your disposal right away and as such you'll want to store a running total in a variable so that you can keep track of it.

 I hope you haven't found this too challenging or too convoluted, I wanted to give enough of an explanation in order for this to actually mean something to you without going overboard.
 If you feel I haven't struck the balance right or would like some more help understanding send me an email (check the footer) and I'll hopefully be able to help you.
-I aim to get the next blog post in this series out in less than a weeks time so stay tuned!
+I aim to get the next blog post in this series out in less than a week's time so stay tuned!